Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Experiments

-It is noticeable from \cref{table:comparison_segmentation} that Gemini-2.5-pro achieves higher MoF, edit, and F1 scores compared to both Gemini-2.5-flash and the proposed VLM action parsing, while the proposed VLM action parsing outperforms Gemini-2.5-flash across all three metrics.
 Dense student action labeling is challenging due to fine-grained, visually similar actions (e.g., `looking at laptop' vs. `looking down') and cluttered environments.
 The task is further complicated by inter-student occlusion, where objects from one student's space appear in another's, creating ambiguous visual data.
-However, when we combined the visually similar actions e.g., writing on a notebook and reading, the performance is enhanced.
+It is noticeable from \cref{table:comparison_segmentation} that Gemini-2.5-pro achieves higher MoF, edit score, and F1 score compared to both Gemini-2.5-flash and the proposed VLM action parsing, while the proposed VLM action parsing outperforms Gemini-2.5-flash across all three metrics.
+Moreover, the proposed VLM action parsing is more consistent in identifying the on- and off-task actions than both Gemini MLLMs.
+This leads to accurate engagement classification, as shown next.

 \textbf{Stage \#3: Engagement Classification}.